 - Durability.
 Implants are very durable and will last many years.
 With good care, many implants last a lifetime.

 - Convenience.
 Removable dentures are just that; removable.
 Dental implants eliminate the embarrassing inconvenience of removing dentures, as well as the need for messy adhesives to keep them in place.

-Dentist or an Oral surgeon will do some assessments, if you are suitable for an implant.
+A dentist or an Oral surgeon will do some assessments to identify if you are suitable for an implant.

 In most cases, anyone healthy enough to undergo a routine dental extraction or oral surgery can be considered for a Dental Implant.
 Patients should have healthy gums and enough bone to hold the implant.
 They also must be committed to good oral hygiene and regular dental visits.
 Heavy smokers, people suffering from uncontrolled chronic disorders — such as diabetes or heart disease — or patients who have had radiation therapy to the head/neck area need to be evaluated on an individual basis.
 If you are considering implants, talk to your dentist to see if they are right for you.

 How painful are Dental Implants in Bulleen?

 Most people who have received dental implants say that there is very little discomfort involved in the procedure.
 Local anaesthesia can be used during the procedure, and most patients report that implants involve less pain than a tooth extraction.